pygos/init/docs/defconfig.md

    restores a somewhat usable time from a file during boot.
  * swclocksave - For systems that don't have a hardware clock, this service saves the current time to a file during shutdown or reboot.
+ * sshd_keygen - A wait type service that generates host keys for the OpenSSH server and then disables itself.
+ * sshd - Starts an OpenSSH server after the network pseudo service and after the sshd_keygen service.